 Browse courses to find something that interests you.

-In this online on-demand course, DLA Piper Partner, José de Ponte will guide you through the use of bespoke and standard form contracts.
-He will discuss:
+In this online, on-demand course, DLA Piper Partner, José de Ponte reviews the use of bespoke and standard form contracts.
+Topics discussed include:

 1 CPD unit (one unit per hour)